Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida International Stats and Trends

-- Florida International has covered the spread on two occasions this season.
+- Thus far this year Florida International has two wins against the spread.

-- Florida International's games this season have hit the over four times in six opportunities (66.7%).

-- This season the Panthers score four more points per game (26.6) than the Thundering Herd give up (22.6).
+- This season the Panthers score four more points per game (26.6) than the Thundering Herd surrender (22.6).

-- Florida International is 1-1 against the spread and 1-2 overall in games when it puts up more than 22.6 points.
+- Florida International is 1-2 against the spread and 1-3 overall when the team churns out more than 391.9 yards.

-- When Florida International amasses more than 391.9 yards, the team is 1-2 against the spread and 1-3 overall.

-- The Panthers have nine giveaways this season, while the Thundering Herd have 13 takeaways .
+- The Panthers have turned the ball over nine times, four fewer times than the Thundering Herd have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.